siemens/cmp-ra-component/README.md

   which supports dynamic changes.
     * Where appropriate, they may depend on a certificate profile optionally given in CMP request headers.
+* If accessing the configuration interface shall be logged, the SLF4J-Logger of com.siemens.pki.cmpracomponent.util.ConfigLogger must be set to DEBUG, e.g. start with -Dorg.slf4j.simpleLogger.log.com.siemens.pki.cmpracomponent.util.ConfigLogger=debug

 ## Interfaces to inventory for certification request validation